Model ETF Portfolios

 Canadian investors may find it difficult to find an advisor who advocates index investing.
 The good news is there are many low-cost, broadly diversified and tax-efficient ETFs available to DIY investors.
 The bad news is there are now too many choices

 To make this decision easier for newbie investors, I’ve included a step-by-step process below, along with sample portfolios with various asset mixes.
-Since a number of these ETFs have limited performance data, I’ve calculated their hypothetical past performance using index returns minus the current fees (the methodology is available here).
+Since a number of these ETFs have limited performance data, I’ve calculated their hypothetical past performance using index returns minus the current fees.

 Vanguard Canada has provided this online questionnaire to help you determine the right asset mix for your different investing goals.